Extinguishing the FIRE: environmental quenching of satellite galaxies around Milky Way-mass hosts in simulations: Summary and Discussion

 \subsection{Comparisons to observations and other simulations}

-\begin{enumerate} \item Given the large host-to-host scatter, the quiescent fraction of satellites in the simulations is broadly consistent with the Local Group and the SAGA survey, though the host-to-host average lies between them (Figure~\ref{fig:qf_obs}). \item The quiescent fraction of satellites in FIRE-2 and results from several other zoom-in simulation groups agree remarkably well with each other, despite underlying differences in simulations and analyses (Figure~\ref{fig:QF_compare}). \end{enumerate}
+\begin{enumerate} \item The simulations reproduce the average trend observed in the Local Group wherein the quiescent fraction of satellites increases as satellite stellar mass decreases over $M_{*}=10^{5-10}\,\rm{M}_{\odot}$ (Figure~\ref{fig:qf_obs}).
+Though the simulations are consistent with the SAGA survey’s quiescent fraction at $M_{*}\gtrsim10^8\,\rm{M}_{\odot}$, the simulations do not generally reproduce SAGA’s turnover to low quiescent fractions at $M_{*}\lesssim10^{7.5}\,\rm{M}_{\odot}$ (Figure~\ref{fig:QF_compare}). \item The quiescent fraction of satellites in FIRE-2 and results from several other zoom-in simulation groups agree remarkably well with each other, despite underlying differences in simulations and analyses (Figure~\ref{fig:QF_compare}). \end{enumerate}

-Although the simulation host-to-host scatter in the satellite quiescent fraction is large enough to encompass both the LG and SAGA observations, it is difficult to identify a single reason why the LG and SAGA lie at opposite ends of the scatter.
+It is difficult to identify a single reason why the LG and SAGA survey quiescent fractions lie at opposite ends of our simulation host-to-host scatter.
 Based on the similarities between quiescent fractions around the isolated and paired hosts in our simulations, SAGA's selection of isolated MW-mass hosts cannot explain the large difference between the MW-M31 pair in the LG and SAGA hosts.
 We find that simulated MW-mass hosts with lower CGM mass have lower quiescent fractions of massive satellites, similar to SAGA, but this cannot account for the difference between the LG and SAGA at lower satellite masses.
-Furthermore, when we allow foreground and background non-satellites to scatter into a mock-SAGA survey footprint, the distribution of quiescent fractions for lower-mass satellites scatters lower, indicating that non-satellite interlopers in SAGA may also bias the quiescent fraction to lower values.
+Furthermore, when we allow foreground and background non-satellites to scatter into a mock-SAGA survey footprint, the distribution of quiescent fractions for lower-mass satellites extends to lower values, indicating that non-satellite interlopers in SAGA may also bias the quiescent fraction to lower values.